Autocracies and Development in a Global Economy: A Tale of Two Elites

 University of Bologna - Department of Economics

-This paper studies how comparative advantage and the political elites endowments shape long-run performance in an economy with imperfect political institutions.
-In a capital-scarce economy, an autocrat catering to the needs of landowners favors openness to trade at an early stage of development, while an autocrat complying with the preferences of capitalists chooses to shelter the economy from trade.
-The resulting trade regime interacts with economic institutions, and with policies on capital mobility, to govern capital accumulation.
-A landed autocrat neglects to improve institutions and blocks foreign capital to maximise extractable rents, leading the economy towards stagnation.
-By contrast, a capitalist autocrat strengthens the institutional quality, which over time shifts the comparative advantage towards manufacturing and renders the economy attractive to foreign investors.
-Trade and capital market liberalisation are thus complementary policies that provide an environment of growth and development in the capital autocracy.
+This paper studies how comparative advantage and the political elites' endowments shape long-run performance in an economy with imperfect political institutions.
+In a capital-scarce economy, an autocrat catering to the needs of landowners favours openness to trade at an early stage of development, while an autocrat complying with the preferences of capitalists chooses to shelter the economy from trade.
+The trade regime interacts with economic institutions, and with policies on capital mobility, to govern capital accumulation.
+A landed autocrat neglects to improve institutions and blocks foreign capital to maximize extractable rents, leading the economy towards stagnation.
+By contrast, a capitalist autocrat strengthens institutions, which promotes manufacturing TFP growth, gradually shifts the comparative advantage towards manufacturing and renders the economy attractive to foreign investors.
+Allowing for trade and foreign capital inflows are thus complementary policies that provide an environment of growth and development in the capital autocracy.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo7 in 0.297 seconds